Evthron/blog/evthronblog/content/gallery/accurate-colour-wheel/index.en.md

 comments: true
 ---

+Colour wheel help us understand colour mixing and choose appealing colour palates, but most colour wheels doesn't isolate hue from lightness and chroma, causing us to perceive colour in a wrong way.
+The OKLCH colour space seperates the three elements of colours beautifully so I made use of it and created this this visually accurate colour wheel using the [OKLCH colour picker](https://oklch.com).

+- The 12 hues are evenly distributed, meaning they all looked distinct.
-I made this visually accurate colour wheel using the [OKLCH colour picker](https://oklch.com).
-All colour are of the same lightness and chroma and their hues are evenly distributed.
-Since traditional colour wheels are made using pure paint, which has the highest saturation, I want to use the highest chroma possible.
-Chroma = 0.12 is the value that doesn't have gaps in hues in the sRGB colour gamut.
-The lightness has to be between 71-76.
+- Chroma = 0.12 is the highest chorma value that doesn't cause gaps in hues in the sRGB colour gamut.
+- The lightness range is limited by the chroma, which has to be between 71-76.
 I chose lightness = 75.
 ![oklch-colour-wheel](accurate-colour-wheel.png)